 CSS Positioning

-The term "CSS positioning" refers to using CSS to position elements on your HTML page.
-CSS allows you to position any element precisely where you want it.
-You can specify whether you want the element positioned relative to its natural position in the page or absolute based on its parent element.
+The term "CSS positioning" typically refers to using the position property to specify how an element is positioned.
+For example, you can specify whether you want the element positioned relative to its natural position in the page, in an absolute position (taken out of the normal flow), in a fixed position, etc.

 Relative Positioning